earthly/earthly/docs/cloud/satellites.md

 ## Satellite specs

-The satellite size and architecutre can be specified at luanch time using the `--size` and `--platform` flags.
+The satellite size and architecture can be specified at launch time using the `--size` and `--platform` flags.
 For the full list of supported options, please see the [Pricing Page](https://earthly.dev/pricing).

 ## Using Satellites in CI